MBA Part Time Cohort (MBAP)

 Operations managers, ranging from supervisors to vice presidents, are concerned with the production of goods and services.
 More specifically, they are responsible for designing, running, controlling and improving the systems that accomplish production.
 This course is a broad-spectrum course with emphasis on techniques and information that are helpful to the practice of management in general and at any level.
 We will discuss commonly occurring application problems such as capacity planning, production scheduling, line balancing, inventory control, quality management, just-in-time concepts, etc. The field of operations management was originally concerned with manufacturing systems.
 But many of the same ideas apply, and the same trade-offs are present, in service organizations like health care, insurance, hotel-management, airlines and government related operations.
 Several manufacturing and non-manufacturing environments will be discussed explicitly, and the emphasis will be on the fundamentals of the operations function in an organization.
 Also we will explore the interface of operations management with other functional areas such as marketing, finance, accounting, etc. This course is not oriented toward specialists in operations management.
 Its goal is to introduce you to the environments and help you appreciate the problems that operations managers are confronted with.
 Then, we will typically discuss some system specifics and emphasize the principles and issues that play key role in their management.
 Prereq: Students enrolled in the online MBA program.

 MBAP 409.
-Sustainability and Social Entrepreneurship.
+Sustainable Value Innovation.
 3 Units.

 This course creates a foundational platform featuring key models and managerial tools for building sustainable value and "turning the social and global issues of our day into business opportunities."
 Case studies of leading mainstream companies are used to analyze how business value is created for a range of social and environmental initiatives.
 Students will look at sustainability business strategies that reduce risks, drive down costs, create new revenue streams, serve new markets, and position companies to take advantage of changing societal expectations.
 Environmental issues such as climate change are covered along with social issues such as global poverty.
 Students acquire the competencies required to make effective business decisions based on integrating sustainability into the core of a company's value added activities.
 Prereq: This course is for students in the Part-time Cohort MBA Program.